jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 ## Twitter

 Twitter is probably not the best place to find the latest in machine learning research, but sometimes it's worth it.
-Instead of listed a bunch of recommendations here, I'll just point you to a [link of who I follow on Twitter](https://twitter.com/JuliusSimonelli/following).
+Instead of listing a bunch of recommendations here, I'll just point you to a [link of who I follow on Twitter](https://twitter.com/JuliusSimonelli/following).
 I don't use Twitter much for anything else (or at all) so *most* of the people I follow are associated with ML.

 ## Blogs